pachyderm/docs/content/latest/deploy-manage/deploy/ingress/_index.md

 ---

-In the simplest case, such as running a MLDM cluster locally, implicit and explicit port-forwarding enables you to communicate with `pachd`, the Pachyderm API pod, and `console`, the MLDM UI.
+In the simplest case, such as running a MLDM cluster locally, implicit and explicit port-forwarding enables you to communicate with `pachd`, the MLDM API pod, and `console`, the MLDM UI.
 Port-forwarding can be used in cloud environments as well, but a production environment might require you to define **additional inbound connection rules**.

-Before we dive into the delivery of external traffic to Pachyderm, read the following recommendations to set up your infrastructure in production.
+Before we dive into the delivery of external traffic to MLDM, read the following recommendations to set up your infrastructure in production.

 {{% notice note %}}